neuroinformatics-unit/movement/docs/source/getting_started/installation.md

 ## Check the installation

-To verify that the installation was successful, you can run the following command (with the `movement-env` activated):
+To verify that the installation was successful, you can run the following command (with `movement-env` activated):

 ```sh
 movement info
 ```

-You should see a printout including the version numbers of `movement` and some of its dependencies.
+You should see a printout including the version numbers of movement and some of its dependencies.